pi3d/pi3d.github.com/sphinx/FAQ.rst

 When starting any demo I don't get a python error but there is a system message refering to a service that couldn't be added.

-  This can be caused by trying to run pi3d with the 'fake' GL driver enabled in raspi-config (option 2.).
+  This can be caused by trying to run old versions of pi3d (prior to v2.31) with the 'fake KMS' GL driver enabled in raspi-config (option 2.).

-  The 'built in' GPU driver uses OpenGL ES 2.0 and that's what pi3d uses - via the broadcom drivers now referred to as 'legacy'.
-However to get software not originally designed for mobile platforms to work there has been a move to write a 'shell' driver that can interpret OpenGL code and either pass it on the GPU as ES2.0 code it can process or do some CPU processing.
-Unless the new driver is written very efficiently then I would expect it to be slower than 'pure' OpenGL ES code through the original driver.
+  The 'built in' GPU driver on RPi prior to v4 uses OpenGL ES 2.0 which pi3d uses if the broadcom drivers now referred to as 'legacy' have been selected.

-  For running pi3d applications on the raspberry pi you should stick to the original broadcom driver.
+  For running pi3d applications on the raspberry pi versions prior to v4 it is probably faster to use the original broadcom driver, especially as this allows running from the command line without X11 server.
+From RPi4 onwards you *have* to use the fake KMS driver and start the X11 server to run pi3d.

 EGL_NO_SURFACE
 ~~~~~~~~~~~~~~